Is my baby sick? Or teething? How can I tell?

 It’s the middle of the night and you’re rocking your crying baby, wondering what the heck is going on?!
 She’s usually an awesome sleeper but suddenly she won’t feed, won’t go to sleep.
 You’re sure she is sick.
 Or maybe teething?
 Or, dare you think it, BOTH?!

 At some point, you both do sleep.

-But then the next day that you should have just left your baby to cry themselves to sleep, or: “you have to teach her to self settle”, “she’ll get used to being rocked to sleep”, “you’ve got to teach her who the boss is”.
+But then the next day, some well-meaning individual tells you that you should have just left your baby to cry themselves to sleep, or “you have to teach her to self settle”, “she’ll get used to being rocked to sleep”, “you’ve got to teach her who the boss is”.

 Isn’t it always “teething”?

 Grandmas, great aunts, neighbours, some medical professionals (and almost everyone else with well-meaning advice) LOVE to blame teeth!

 She’s grumpy – must be teething.
 She’s not feeding well – must be teething.
 She’s not sleeping well – must be teething.
 She’s drooling – must be teething.

 The truth of the matter is teething is usually a very short lived nightmare that happens for a day or two right as the tooth is actually breaking through the gum and in every case you can actually SEE THE TOOTH emerging.
 This is the only real clue you need as to whether your baby’s discomfort is caused by teeth.
 If you can’t see a tooth literally exploding in your baby’s mouth, then it’s NOT teething!

 Don't be fooled by "teething" symptoms that are not actually due to teething...

 At around 3 months babies go through a whole lot of developmental changes that mimic teething.
 I hate this stage.
 They start to shove everything into their mouths, they start drooling up a storm – this is normal and it is barely ever linked to teething (fun fact: it’s actually all preparation for eating solid food!).